dev-roy/Emep/Emep/README.md

 ## Service Needs

-Provide users with a secure, fast and easy to use interface to store/ retrieve sensitive medical information.
+Provide users with a secure, fast and easy to use interface to store/ retrieve sensitive medical information